About Oliver Preston

 He is been chairman of the Cartoon Art Trust since 2001, and co-founded London’s first Museum of cartoons in 2006.

 If you would like to have more information on how to become a Friend of The Cartoon Museum, visit the Cartoon Museum website.
-The museum is now up and running!
+In 2019 the museum moved to new premises in Wells Street, off Oxford street in Fitzrovia, W1.
 Members receive CAT’s newsletter and information on cartoons, exhibitions, lectures, children’s cartoon classes and details on the annual Cartoon Art Trust Awards.
-CAT has a collection of over 700 originals by Britain’s finest cartoonists from Gillray, Rowlandson and Cruikshank, through the Punch cartoonists, and Bateman, Pont, Heath Robinson, Ronald Searle, Giles, Mel Calman, Nicholas Garland, Peter Brookes, Steve Bell and many many more.
+CAT has a collection of over 6,000 originals by Britain’s finest cartoonists from Gillray, Rowlandson and Cruikshank, through the Punch cartoonists, and Bateman, Pont, Heath Robinson, Ronald Searle, Giles, Mel Calman, Nicholas Garland, Peter Brookes, Steve Bell and many many more. www.cartoonmuseum.org